XboxReplay/xboxreplay-public-api/docs/search.md

 * lang: {string} Optional - Desired language (en-us | fr-fr) - Default: en-us

 ##### Warning
-The rating system / value may vary based on the specified language.
+Name, description and metadata (such as rating system / value) may vary based on the specified language.

 ##### Sample call
 ```shell